My mom used to coax me out of bed in the morning with one of two things: Pancakes or Eggo waffles.

 - Combine almond milk and lemon juice or vinegar in a medium-size mixing bowl and let set for 5 minutes.

 - Then add yogurt, coconut oil, vanilla extract, maple syrup and whisk thoroughly to combine.
 Set aside.
 (If coconut oil hardens, reheat in the microwave.
 If you don’t have a microwave, simply proceed as instructed.)

 - Add dry ingredients to a large mixing bowl and whisk until well combined.

 - Add wet ingredients to dry and mix until well incorporated.
 Let set for 10 minutes while your waffle iron preheats.
 (I set mine to 4 out of 5 for a crispier waffle, but adjust yours according to preference.)

 - Once waffle iron is ready, generously coat with non-stick spray or coconut oil and pour on about 1/2 cup of batter.
-Cook according to manufacturer instructions and then remove and place on a cooling rack set on a baking sheet in a 200 degree oven to keep warm (optional).
+Cook according to manufacturer instructions and then remove and place on a cooling rack set on a baking sheet in a 200-degree F (93 C) oven to keep warm (optional).
 Do not stack and instead keep them in a single layer to ensure crispiness.

 - Serve immediately with desired toppings.
 Store leftovers in a freezer safe bag and reheat in the toaster for best results.
 Will keep in the freezer for up to 1 month, although they’re freshest within the first couple of weeks.

 *If you’re not gluten-free, simply sub the GF blend for spelt or whole wheat pastry flour for a similar result!